 Millions of Nigerians have emigrated from Nigeria to other parts of the world, with a significant number leaving after 1990.
 These migrants and their descendants make up the Nigerian Diaspora.
 Estimates of the size of the Nigerian Diaspora vary greatly and range from about 5 million to 15 million people.

-The Nigerian Diaspora covers practically every part of the world but the largest populations of Nigerians can be found in the UK, USA and South Africa.
+The Nigerian Diaspora covers practically every part of the world but the largest populations of Nigerians can be found in the UK, USA, Dublin, Dubai, South Africa.
 In Europe, London's Peckham can be called "Little Lagos" and in the USA, Houston, Texas has the largest population of Nigerians in the country.

 The emigration out of Nigeria, especially in more recent times, has been at a cost to Nigeria as the best, brightest and most able left Nigeria .
 This rapid migration of the country's professionals was termed "the brain drain".
 However, this brain drain served to strengthen the Nigerian Diaspora with a significant portion becoming well educated and trained, having professional jobs and high median income levels when compared to other immigrant groups.